INL/clariah-plus-planning/Aviertjes/T83_Search_engine_upgrades_extension_to_treebanks.md

 exploitation infrastructure for large corpora, integrated with the BlackLab search engine.

-*Requirements*

--   Performance.
-Performance at least for simple queries comparable to
-    > CQL (e.g. query for an adjective modifying a noun should not be
-    > much slower than \[pos=”adj” \[lemma=”schaap”\]

--   Scalable, distributable, federable

--   Support both dependency and phrase structure

--   Enable combination of CQL constructions and treebank query

-*Benefits:*

--   Leverage efficiency and flexibility of the lucene Span query
-    > mechanism and lucene/solr solutions for scalability and
-    > distributed processing to achieve goals

--   One infrastructure to publish corpora instead of different copies
-    > of e.g. opensonar in whitelab and gretel3, so management of
-    > metadata, distributed deployment, user annotation, statistics and
-    > visualization, etc., need not be duplicated

 **Why important for CLARIAH (scientific impact):** Current corpus exploitation infrastructure for treebanks and token-based corpora is fragmented and not always scalable; it is difficult to integrate